brainwavecollective/stone-os/README.md

+# Stone-OS
-# Stonebraker Inspired Database Operating System (DB OS) Example Project
+Stonebraker Inspired Database Operating System (DBOS) Exploratory Project

 On February 25th 2025 I was having a discussion with a friend regarding ideas around a database operating system and what it would take to create such a system.
 The below README content and related repo is the result of a few brief conversations with Claude 3.7 extended.
-You can see the final prompt here:
+You can see that conversation here:
 https://claude.ai/share/67f577c4-ead8-4809-a76b-7cecce7dbe70

 Stone OS is an innovative operating system built on the concept of using an ACID-compliant database as the underlying foundation to manage state changes over time, inspired by Michael Stonebraker's concepts.

+Although I've thought this is a super interesting project from the perspective of versioning, and I am curious what it would take to get this across the line, I don't have any specific plans to pursue at the moment.

 This project was inspired by, but is unrelated to Michael Stonebraker.
 To see some of his related work check out: https://www.dbos.dev/